-They alsor panels are considerably more energy efficient than flexible counterparts. store much better when folded, taking up less space in your storage bay until you need them for.
+They also panels are considerably more energy efficient than their flexible counterparts. store much better when folded, taking up less space in your storage bay until you need them for.

-They handle snow loads better than foldable ones, and usually have an aluminum frame to help them stay upright without anything propping them up.
-The biggest problems with rigid models is that they’re not as versatile as their folding counterparts because they don’t bend or lay down flat well.
+They handle snow loads better than foldable ones and usually have an aluminum frame to help them stay upright without anything propping them up.
+The biggest problem with rigid models is that they’re not as versatile as their folding counterparts because they don’t bend or lay down flat well.

 Another drawback is that if one panel breaks, the whole array goes down since it’s wired together.
 Flexible panels can break without damaging all of the others since they’re not wired together like rigid panels.

 Tests were done indoors on an enclosed patio which gave an average daily sun exposure of around 6 hours per day.
-To test electrical output, we plugged in two different types of appliances into our digital power meter then wired up the 200 watt flexible solar panel kit inline with them.
-The first appliance was a 800 watt electric heater , commonly used when camping during winter months.
+To test electrical output, we plugged in two different types of appliances into our digital power meter and then wired up the 200 watt flexible solar panel kit in line with them.
+The first appliance was an 800-watt electric heater, commonly used when camping during the winter months.

-Both runs on this panel gave an average of 1 amp at 12 volts, so it should be noted that there’s some efficiencies lost when using two different types of appliances in one test.
+Both runs on this panel gave an average of 1 amp at 12 volts, so it should be noted that there are some efficiencies lost when using two different types of appliances in one test.
 This panel did give us enough juice though to keep our fridge going strong.

 They sent us a free replacement panel within 48 hours and it’s still going strong 2 months later.
 That type of support is much appreciated and worth noting because so many other companies lack good customer care systems.

 We hope you find this review helpful, and if so please leave us a comment below.
 Remember that we do all of our reviews for your benefit and we never get paid to write them.
-If there’s any questions about this product, ask away in the comment box below and we’ll try our best to answer it!
+If there are any questions about this product, ask away in the comment box below and we’ll try our best to answer them!